Who Slew Auntie Roo (1971)

 Typically considered a part of the hagsploitation horror sub-genre, Who Slew Auntie Roo tells the tale of Rosie “Auntie Roo” Forrest (Shelley Winters), a wealthy widow renowned for the annual Christmas party she throws for the local orphans.
 But her kind demeanor and generous spirit belie substantial mental health issues brought about by the accidental death of a daughter whose mummified remains still reside in the nursery.
 When Christopher (Mark Lester) and Katy (Chloe Franks), a brother and sister, attend the lavish holiday party, Auntie Roo is taken with Katy’s resemblance to her deceased daughter.
 Her desire to keep the child with her sets in motion events that ultimately end in tragedy.

 What is somewhat unique about this film is the immediacy with which it asks viewers to regard the titular character as dangerously unhinged.
 Auntie Roo’s actions, such as refusing to relinquish the body of her late daughter, singing lullabies to the corpse, and maintaining the nursery exactly as it was prior to the child’s death, are meant to ensure that the audience reads Auntie Roo as deeply disturbed and thus, the villain of the narrative.
-Her actions, which are not normal by any objective standard, solidify her marginality and are designed to signal a perversion of motherhood that reflects her status not as a “real” mother but as an “Other” mother.
-And in horror movies, the “Other” typically becomes the monster.
+As Alexa Wright notes in her exploration of the human monster, otherness becomes “the tangible manifestation of what is considered monstrous” (19).
+Auntie Roo’s actions, which are not normal by any objective standard, solidify her marginality and are designed to signal a perversion of motherhood that reflects her status not as a “real” mother but as an “other” mother.
+So, for the audience, Auntie Roo’s aberrant behavior centers her as the film’s central threat almost immediately.

 Our first scream occurs early on in the film when Auntie Roo has convened a séance to contact her deceased daughter.
 The séance is led by the unscrupulous Mr. Benton (Ralph Richardson) and Auntie Roo’s nefarious servants, all of whom are colluding to convince the woman that contact has been made with her late daughter so that they can bilk her out of more money.